 What happens to my house in a chapter 7 bankruptcy?

 As your home is probably your most important asset, it is important to learn how a bankruptcy could affect your right to keep it.
-Before moving ahead, it is best to speak to an experienced Arizona bankruptcy attorney to understand your rights.
+Before moving ahead, it is best to speak to an experienced Arizona chapter 7 bankruptcy lawyer to understand your rights.